Charters Reports Reviews Shop Text Us (305) 209-5594

 • Gulf Stream: Carrying spring heat in the 83-85°F range inside the blue water

-• Virginia Key (NOAA reference): Last reliable data shows 81-82°F — expect similar along the reef tract
+• Virginia Key (NOAA reference): Last reliable data shows 81-82°F, so expect similar along the reef tract

-• Bait is active, fish metabolism is up.
+• Bait is active and fish metabolism is up.
 The water temps are in the sweet spot for mixed bag fishing

 • Fish the tide changes.
 The 7:39 AM low to 12:50 PM incoming is your primary window